jayhoneylee527/jayhoneylee527.github.io/README.md

 ----
 ### [Health Nutrition and Population Statistics Visualization](https://github.com/jayhoneylee527/Health-Nutrition-and-Population-Statistics-Visualization/tree/main) ###

-Is the world becoming better?
+Are qualities of human lives getting better overall?
 Especially in the developing regions, do humans now have better chances of survival?
-By looking at the data from the past six decades, I created several visualizations that display trends on infant mortalities, birth rates, populations by age bracket and etc. Through macroscopic analysis, I have discovered some obvious and some astounding changes that the world has seen recently.
+What about already developed countries with increasing life expectancy?
+By looking at the data from the World Bank, over the past six decades, I created several visualizations that display trends on infant mortalities, birth rates, populations by age bracket and etc. Through macroscopic analysis, I have discovered some obvious and some astounding changes that the world has seen recently.

 &nbsp;
 <p align="center">